chakrabar/chakrabar.github.io/_posts/articles/2018-01-03-what-is-new-in-dotnet-core.md

   - With higher version .Net Standard, you get more APIs but less platform (runtime) support.
 So, **try to target lowest .NET Standard version that works**.
   - Latest (till now, January 2018) is `.NET Standard 2.0` which is supported by `.NET Framework 4.6.1` AND `.NET Core 2.0`
   - **First platform specific frameworks are created, later .Net Standard is created taking most common/available subset of the frameworks**
-  - Practically, ONLY when creating class libraries, .Net Standard can be targeted (which makes complete sense as that can be reused across applications, frameworks)
+  - Practically, **only for class libraries** .Net Standard can be targeted (which makes complete sense as that can be reused across applications, frameworks)

 #### [5] Configuration & Settings